 - Hotels: The Hotels Business Unit primarily focuses on developing hotels adjacent to, or in close proximity to, the MAF Properties shopping malls.
-The Hotels Business Unit currently owns 11 hotels, nine of which are in the UAE and two in Bahrain with three hotels in Dubai in development.
-The operating hotels offer a total of 2,980 keys, with revenue and EBITDA of AED 665 million and AED 267 million in 2013 and assets as at 31 December 2013 of AED 3,259 million, representing 2.9 per cent., 8.0 per cent. and 8.2 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 2013.
-By comparison, the Hotels Business Unit's revenue and EBITDA were AED 533 million and AED 160 million, respectively, in 2012 and its assets were AED 3,091 million, at 31 December 2012, representing 2.6 per cent., 5.4 per cent. and 8.2 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 31 December 2012; and - Communities: The Communities Business Unit focuses on selective community developments principally covering land, residential and office developments and also provides access to MAF Properties' core shopping mall business.
+The Hotels Business Unit currently owns 11 hotels, nine of which are in the UAE and two in Bahrain with one hotel in Lebanon (Waterfront City Dbayeh) and one hotel in Dubai, UAE in development.
+The operating hotels offer a total of 2,980 keys, with revenue and EBITDA of AED 533 million and AED 160 million in 2012 and assets as at 31 December 2012 of AED 3,064 million, representing 2.5 per cent., 5.3 per cent. and 8.1 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 2012.
+By comparison, the Hotels Business Unit's revenue and EBITDA were AED 429 million and AED 127 million, respectively, in 2011 and its assets were AED 2,801 million at 31 December 2011, representing 2.2 per cent., 4.5 per cent. and 7.8 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 31 December 2011; and - Communities: The Communities Business Unit focuses on selective community developments principally covering land, residential and office developments and also provides access to MAF Properties' core shopping mall business.
 Currently, this is achieved primarily through limited- or non-recourse joint ventures accounted for under the equity method.
-The Communities Business Unit is also responsible for managing three office buildings in Dubai.
-The Communities Business Unit's revenue in 2013 was AED 24 million and it had assets of AED 3,932 million at 31 December 2013 representing 0.1 per cent. and 3.4 per cent., respectively, of the Group's revenue and assets as of and for the year ended 31 December 2013.
-The Communities Business Unit's EBITDA for the year ended 31 December 2013 was negative AED 51 million compared to an EBITDA of negative AED 19 million for the year ended 31 December 2012.
+The Communities Business Unit is also responsible for managing three office buildings in Dubai, UAE.
+The Communities Business Unit's revenue in 2012 was AED 32 million and it had assets of AED 1,227 million at 31 December 2012 representing 0.1 per cent. and 3.4 per cent., respectively, of the Group's revenue and assets as of and for the year ended 31 December 2012.
+The Communities Business Unit's EBITDA for the year ended 31 December 2012 was negative AED 19 million compared to an EBITDA of negative AED 1.6 million for the year ended 31 December 2011.

-The following map sets out details of MAF Properties' operating properties, properties under construction, properties under master planning and design and land bank in each of the countries in which it was present as at 31 December 2013:
+The following map sets out details of MAF Properties' operating properties, properties under construction, properties under master planning and design and land bank in each of the countries in which it was present as at 31 December 2012: